Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Introduction

-CDCC solves three body problem by projecting the full wave function onto the model space expanded by a set of discretized internal wave functions of the weakly bound nucleus.
-Therefore it is an important issue in CDCC that the continuum states should be well represented by a finite number of discrete states.
-There are two kind of discretization methods so far.
-One is the momentum bin method \cite{Kawai1986,Sakuragi1986}, which generates the discrete state wave functions by averaging the exact scattering wave functions within the intervals of momentum or energy.
-Its result can be used as the benchmark for CDCC calculation.
-Besides, there is an effective way to provide the discrete state wave functions via diagonalizing the internal Hamiltonian of the weakly bound nucleus with a set of square-integrable basis functions.
-This way is called the pseudo-state (PS) method.
-However there is a large amount of calculation in CDCC with the above methods because of the numerical integration for coupling matrix elements.
+CDCC solves the three-body problem by projecting the full wave function onto the model space expanded by a set of internal wave functions of the weakly bound nucleus.
+Therefore it is an important issue in CDCC that the continuum states of the weakly bound nucleus should be well represented by a finite number of internal states.
+There are two kinds of discretization methods so far.
+One is the bin method \cite{Kawai1986,Sakuragi1986,Austern1987,Piyadasa1999}, in which the continuum is truncated and divided into a finite number of intervals in energy or momentum space.
+The average of exact scattering wave functions in the interval (average method) or the scattering wave function at the centre of the interval (midpoint method) is used to represent the continuum in that interval.
+It has been proven that the average and midpoint methods yield the same converging $S$-matrix elements when the width of the interval is small enough \cite{Piyadasa1999}.
+The bin method is generally regarded as the standard continuum discretization method and its result can be used as the benchmark for CDCC calculation.
+Another discretization method is the pseudo-state (PS) method, which provides the discrete state wave functions via diagonalizing the internal Hamiltonian of the weakly bound nucleus with a set of square-integrable basis functions.
+Gaussian basis \cite{Hiyama2003a} and transformed harmonic oscillator basis \cite{Perez-Bernal2001,Moro2002,Moro2009} are both alternatives.